Presented by Rohan Woods School

 Angie's Playground in Manion Park

 This all-inclusive playground nestled in North County is an absolute treasure!
 Beautifully designed with bright and lively colors, this playground is created for children of all abilities.
 There are various play structures available, including slides, stepping stones, various swings, and a play structure designed for children under 5.
 The poured rubber is forgiving for those inevitable park tumbles!
 There are a few different shaded benches, in addition to some covered picnic tables and of course a pavilion.
-The pavilion, restrooms and parking lot are all within close distance of the playground (though the bathrooms are closed for the season) Add this gem to your list!
+The pavilion, restrooms and parking lot are all within close distance of the playground.
+Add this gem to your list!
 It’s worth it!

 January Wabash Park